NAIRBS/AlvaAR-Ubuntu-20.04/README.md

 <img width="75" src="examples/public/assets/qr.png">

 # This repository is under ongoing development.
 Planned enhancements are:
-1. ORBSLAM2 to ORBSLAM3, specifically to support Fisheye lens (ORBSLAM3 exclusive)
+1. Monocular Camera to Stereo Camera use
-2. Monocular Camera to Stereo Camera use
+2. Add multithreading support to dependencies and Wasm Modules
-3. Pipe input from 2 ESP32 Webserver Cam Modules to build a prototype AR Headset (currently only accepts video.mp4 and single mobile phone camera input)
+3. Add more interfacing (button to activate functions)

 ## File Change Notes
 - The `build.sh` script in `/src/libs` has been adapted for Linux compatibility; the original codebase was developed for macOS.